rafhun/grunt-wordpress-starter/readme.md

 ## Folder Structure
 The basic folder structure is defined respectively mirrored within `Gruntconfig.yml` file.
 All paths needed in grunt are defined therein to make it easy for you to adapt the structure to your needs.
 Folder paths within grunt configuration files are all given by referencing these variables so make sure you follow the given folder structure or change your `Gruntconfig.yml`.

-To change your themes name change `themeName` in `Gruntconfig.yml`.
+To change your theme's name change `themeName` in `Gruntconfig.yml`.
 This automatically names your theme folder and adjusts your grunt paths.
 However make sure to define your final theme name before starting development as otherwise some absolute file paths in i. e. your CSS or PHP files might break, should they include the theme's name.

 Requirements on your machine or virtual development environment:

 * Node
-* wget or curl (if you want to use the automatic Wordpress downloader)
+* wget or curl (if you want to use the automatic Wordpress key generator)
 * Composer

 If you are working on OS X the use of Homebrew is strongly recommended.
 Follow [these instructions](http://brew.sh).